 Some hobbyists try to keep their betta with other fish–which can work given the right setup.
 If not done correctly though, this can lead to fin-nipping, excess nutrients, and stress for everyone.

-As mentioned before, there are believed to be two different types of fin rot: bacterial fin rot and fungal fin rot.
+As mentioned before, there are two different types of fin rot: bacterial fin rot and fungal fin rot.

-Many hobbyists see a fungal infection as a secondary symptom of bacterial fin rot, but it’s important to know how to identify both so that you can start treatment.
+Many hobbyists see a fungal infection as a secondary symptom of bacterial fin rot, but it’s important to know how to identify both so that you treat them effectively.

-This will result in a ragged appearance to mainly the dorsal, anal, and tail fins.
-During the same time, the fins will look even more discolored and might have red blotchiness or bleeding.
+This will result in a ragged appearance mainly in the dorsal, anal, and tail fins.
+During the same time, the fins will look even more discolored and might have red blotches or show bleeding.

 Because your betta is weak, it’s very common for your fish to contract other illnesses or parasites during this time.
 One of these could be a fungal infection.

 Fungal fin rot usually happens once a bacterial fin rot has already taken hold.
-The ripped fins will become white and can become fuzzy.
+The ripped fins will become white and often fuzzy.

 Before bringing your betta fish home from the store, check and double-check that your tank is completely cycled.
-Once you get your fish, give an hour to acclimating your betta with drip acclimation in order to prevent as much stress as possible.
+Once you get your fish, give an hour to acclimate your betta with drip acclimation to prevent as much stress as possible.

 Continue with regular water changes, monitoring temperature, watching any present tank mates, and making sure to not overfeed.
 Test water regularly to make sure parameters are stable and ideal.